Best Horizontal Carry Knives – Continuous Update

 I’ve been corrected before that a “proper” scout carry is when the knife is sitting with the handle angled slightly upward, but I’ve never found it useful to make that distinction.

-Cross draw is when the knife is sitting on the front of the hip with the handle pointing toward your center line.
+Cross draw is when the knife is sitting on the front of the hip opposite to your strong hand with the handle pointing toward your center line.

 MOLLE stands for modular lightweight load-carrying equipment.
 Basically it’s a bunch of straps and pockets stitched to the outside of backpacks, vests, pants, and whatever other piece of clothing can take the weight.